egm0nt/LoseLess-for-Word/README.md

 The algorithm is pretty simple and it is based on character replacement according the chosen keyboard layout.
 LoseLess is an enclosure to the algorithm – beautiful Microsoft Office Word plugin with some features and settings.

+You can:
+- rely on our automatic language detector, or
+- manually switch the languange necessary
+- normalize Letter Case in text
+- undo the recovery

 > **Features**.
 >
 > Text is in wrong keyboard layout?
 Don't lose it again!
 Just select it and press "Recovery text".
 LoseLess will do the dirty work for you.